fermyon/developer/content/cloud/quickstart.md

 - [Success](#success)
 - [Next Steps](#next-steps)

 This guide will get you up and running in the Fermyon Cloud in less than two minutes.
-And to do so, we've already made a Spin application ready for you to deploy.
+To do so, we've already made a Spin application ready for you to deploy to the cloud.

 ## Install Spin

 First, you need to have Spin installed on your computer.
-Use the below command to install the latest version of Spin.
+Use the command below to install the latest version of Spin.

 ```bash
 curl https://spin.fermyon.dev/downloads/install.sh | bash -s -- -v canary
 ```

-This command downloaded and unpacked the latest Spin binary in the current directory.
+This command downloads and unpacks the latest Spin binary in the current directory.
 You can now run spin using the command `./spin`

 {{ details "Learn more" "Spin is an open-source project used for creating, developing, building, running, and deploying Spin applications.
 It is both a CLI tool and a runtime, and provides SDKs for a variety of programming languages, including, but not limited to, Rust, TinyGo, and C#. \n\n The Spin project provides installers that are supported on Linux (amd64), macOS (amd64 and arm64), and Windows(amd64). \n\n The [Spin](https://developer.fermyon.com/spin) documentation is a good place to learn more about Spin and how to develop applications."}}

 ## Log in to the Fermyon cloud

-Now, let's log in to the Fermyon cloud.
+Now, let's log in to the Fermyon Cloud.
 You will be using your GitHub user account to sign in.

 <!-- @selectiveCpy -->
 ```bash